ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the AS supports this mode for the client instance's request, the AS responds with the "app" field, which is a string containing the URL for the client instance to launch.
-This URL MUST be unique for the request and MUST NOT contain any security-sensitive information.
+This URL MUST be unique for the request and MUST NOT contain any security-sensitive information such as user identifiers or access tokens.

 ~~~
     "interact": {
         "app": "https://app.example.com/launch?tx=4CF492MLV"
     }
 ~~~

+The means for the launched application to communicate with the AS are out of scope for this specification.

 The client instance launches the URL as appropriate on its platform, and the means for the client instance to launch this URL is out of scope of this